Simon-Brandt/ShellArgparser/docs/reference/environment_variables/environment_variables.md

 - ***Type:*** *str* (String)
 - ***Allowed values:*** *None*
 - ***Default value:*** *None* (unset)
-- ***Description:*** The version number of the argparser to be used in the version message, using [semantic versioning](https://semver.org/ "semver.org"), *i.e.*, with the version numbers given by major version, minor version, and patch, separated by dots.
+- ***Description:*** The version number of the Argparser to be used in the version message, using [semantic versioning](https://semver.org/ "semver.org"), *i.e.*, with the version numbers given by major version, minor version, and patch, separated by dots.
 This variable is read-only and *must not be set* by your script, else, an error is thrown.
-The argparser will declare it, but you can use it afterwards, if necessary (and [`ARGPARSER_UNSET_ENV_VARS`](#6544-argparser_unset_env_vars) is set to `false`).
+The Argparser will declare it, but you can use it afterwards, if necessary (and [`ARGPARSER_UNSET_ENV_VARS`](#6544-argparser_unset_env_vars) is set to `false`).
-Besides the version message you (not your script's user) can call, the main purpose of `ARGPARSER_ARGPARSER_VERSION` is to simplify the transition to newer argparser versions.
+Besides the version message you (not your script's user) can call, the main purpose of `ARGPARSER_ARGPARSER_VERSION` is to simplify the transition to newer Argparser versions.
 Whenever breaking changes are made, there will be scripts given in the repository that will try to automatically upgrade your code, as far as possible, to comply with new features.

 #### 6.5.14. `ARGPARSER_ARGS`

 - ***Type:*** *arr* (Indexed, later associative array)
 - ***Allowed values:*** *None*
 - ***Default value:*** *None* (unset)
-- ***Description:*** The indexed array in which the argparser's options are stored, and later, the associative array for their values.
+- ***Description:*** The indexed array in which the Argparser's options are stored, and later, the associative array for their values.
 This array *must not be set* by your script, else, an error is thrown.
-The argparser will declare it, but you can use it afterwards, if necessary (and [`ARGPARSER_UNSET_ENV_VARS`](#6544-argparser_unset_env_vars) is set to `false`).
+The Argparser will declare it, but you can use it afterwards, if necessary (and [`ARGPARSER_UNSET_ENV_VARS`](#6544-argparser_unset_env_vars) is set to `false`).

 #### 6.5.15. `ARGPARSER_CHECK_ARG_DEF`